Pattadakal: Sangameshwara Temple

 The vimana superstructure above the temple and the outer walls of the temple are well preserved.
-The vimana is a two tiered structure, crowned with a square kuta-sikhara and kalasha.
+The vimana is a two-tiered structure, crowned with a square kuta-sikhara and kalasha.
 The temple walls contain many devakostha (niches) carved with images of Vishnu and Shiva, some of which are in various stages of completion.
-The temple is built on a raised moulded base, with decorative friezes of elephants, yali and makara mythical creatures.
+The temple is built on a raised molded base, with decorative friezes of elephants, yali, and makara, mythical creatures.
 Above the kapota (eaves) are detailed friezes of ganas (playful dwarfs), who are portrayed as if they are struggling to hold the weight of the temple structure.
 The parapet displays hara (various kinds of string in Hindu temple texts) of various styles, including karnakutas (square), and salas (oblong), which flow with the design below them and are decorated with kudus.

-Shaivism, Vaishnavism and Shaktism themes are presented in the carvings at the temple.
+Shaivism, Vaishnavism, and Shaktism themes are presented in the carvings at the temple.
 The Shaiva iconography includes a dancing Nataraja, Ardhanarishvara (half Shiva, half Parvati as essential halves of each other), Shiva with Bhringi, Shiva spearing the demon Andhaka, and the yogi, Lakulisha.
 The Vaishnava iconography includes avatars of Vishnu such as Varaha lifting goddess earth (Bhudevi).

 Excavations into the foundations of its ruined hall, in 1969 and 1971, revealed the archaeologically significant discovery of a brick temple structure beneath the hall.
 This discovery led to the proposal that Sangameshwara had been built over an older temple, possibly dating to the 3rd century CE.